Skip to main content

 Intelligent Haunting 17th century

-Over 60 travelers who were brutally murdered by innkeeper John Jarman and his wife using a trap-door bed mechanism.
+Over 60 travellers who were brutally murdered by innkeeper John Jarman and his wife using a trap-door bed mechanism.
 Their restless spirits continue to haunt the inn seeking justice.

 Most Active Areas: